pact-foundation/docs.pact.io/website/docs/implementation_guides/jvm/readme.md

 ### I Use Java

 You want to look at: [junit](/implementation_guides/jvm/consumer/junit) for JUnit 4 tests and [junit5](/implementation_guides/jvm/consumer/junit5) for JUnit 5 tests.
-Also, if you are using Java 8 or above, there is [an updated DSL for consumer tests](https://github.com/DiUS/pact-jvm/blob/master/consumer/java8).
+Also, if you are using Java 11 or above, there is [an updated DSL for consumer tests](/implementation_guides/jvm/consumer).

+**NOTE:** If you are using Java 8, there is no separate Java 8 support library anymore, see the above library.

 ### I Use Groovy or Grails